Skip to main content

 • Ongoing Monitoring.
 We make sure that the model is working efficiently and as intended to meet your institution’s business objectives, and ensure that it is tailored to the institution’s Risk Assessment (AML Program Management).
 This includes model tuning and calibration, which is driven by several Key Performance Indicators (KPIs).

 • Outcomes Analysis.
 We examine the model’s output, including alerts generated from transaction monitoring, along with the supporting information used for investigation.
-Above-the-line and below-the-line testing is conducted to ensure that alerts are accurate and complete.
-Monitoring rules and parameters are also assessed.
+Above-the-line and below-the-line testing ensures that alerts are accurate and complete.
+The team also assesses monitoring rules and parameters.

 Young & Associates collaborates with many of the AML software providers throughout the validation and review to make the process as seamless to your institution as possible.

 Young & Associates provides an unmatched depth of practical expertise.
 Our BSA compliance team includes former banking executives, compliance regulators, and tenured finance professionals who hold the CAMS (Certified Anti-Money Laundering Specialist) designation.
 We’re uniquely qualified to understand and solve your challenges, because we have personally experienced those same issues.
-For more information on how we can assist you with your AML validation and review, contact us at mgerbick@younginc.com or 330.422.3482.
+We can assist you with your AML validation and review, contact us at mgerbick@younginc.com or 330.422.3482.

 By: William J. Showalter, CRCM, CRP, Senior Consultant